pelicanfeet/BackendCodingExercise/README.md

 This project was developed and tested using the Spring Tool Suite (STS) IDE.

 # Steps to configure environment
-* Ensure that Oracle JDK version 8 or newer is installed on the machine
+* Ensure that the latest version of Oracle JDK is installed on the machine
 * Eclipse IDE (https://www.eclipse.org/downloads/packages/)
 * Install Eclipse
 * Spring Tool Suite (https://spring.io/tools)